Woman dies in crash near Whitewood

 Your membership makes our reporting possible.{{featured_button_text}}

-The name of the one person involved is not being released pending notification of family members.
+The name of the person involved is not being released pending notification of family members.

 Preliminary crash information indicates a 2002 Mercury Sable was eastbound on Interstate 90 when the vehicle went off the roadway and rolled.
 The driver was not wearing a seat belt and was thrown from the vehicle.
 She was pronounced dead at the scene.